My Experience With Cortisol (Hydrocortisone)

 The right level of cortisol is vital for performance and well-being.
 In fact, low cortisol is a surprisingly common but somewhat underappreciated cause of low energy levels and brain fog.
 Thyroid hormones regulate the “idle state” while adrenal hormones are the “gas pedal”.
 Both are needed for good energy.

-Replacing coritsol in a cortisol-deficient person has quick and dramatic effects.
+Replacing cortisol in a cortisol-deficient person has quick and dramatic effects.
 Therefore, hydrocortisone is thought to be a viable option for the (temporary) treatment of burnout states, and chronic fatigue syndrome.
 Furthermore, the use of corticosteroids can help atypical depression and kinds of depression that are due to “sickness behavior”.
 However, hydrocortisone is powerful, and its use can be quite dangerous, degenerative, and pro-aging.

 Anecdotally, there are whole underground communities of people who have “got their life” back by implementing low-dose cortisol replacement regimens.
 Reportedly, some people have been taking supplemental cortisol for many years without (major) issues – though they may artificially accelerate their rate of aging and other degenerative conditions.